24/7 Admissions | Call Now: (800) 939-6636

 Some of the common types of addiction treatment programs and approaches include the following:

 • Residential treatment: In this method, individuals have access to treatment services around the clock.
-They live at their addiction rehab facility for the duration of their treatment program.
+They live at the addiction rehab facility for the duration of their treatment program.
 This ensures individuals have the tools and resources they need in order to safely recover from substance abuse.

-• Telehealth options: This method of addiction treatment can help patients via telecommunication services without the need to travel long distances.
+• Telehealth options: This method of addiction treatment can help clients via telecommunication services without the need to travel long distances.
 Regular advice is given over telecommunication devices through texting, video calls, phone calls, web-based tools, etc.

 Helping Your Sister After Treatment